 - Best Mattress for Hot Sleepers – Bear Original

 - Best Firm Mattress – Birch Natural Mattress

 - Best Mattress for Couples – Emma Hybrid Comfort

 We hold ourselves to the highest standards of integrity in our product reviews and other content by incorporating real customer feedback, empirical testing and objective evaluations.
 Our results and recommendations are never influenced by the commission we may receive from brands, and products we receive are never guaranteed a positive review.

 Best Luxury Mattress

 - Pain relief

 A luxurious sleeping experience starts with a great mattress, and you’d be hard-pressed to find a better option than the Saatva Classic.
-A quilted pillow-top, high-density memory foam, tempered steel coils work together to form a mattress that has all the comfort and support that a sleeper could need.
+A quilted pillow-top, high-density memory foam, and tempered steel coils work together to bring you all the comfort and support you need to get your best sleep.

 Best Affordable Mattress

 - Back and side sleepers